-We have 18 classes, many of which are inclusion classes, serving pre-kindergarten through sixth graders.
-In additional to our classroom teachers, our staff includes a licensed librarian and specialists in performing and visual arts, science, physical education and reading.
+We have 18 classes, many of which are inclusion classes, serving pre-kindergarten through eighth graders.
+In additional to our classroom teachers, our staff includes a licensed librarian and specialists in visual arts, science, physical education and reading.
 We also have full-time specialists who provide mandated services in counseling, speech, and occupational therapy.

-- Sharing Students share information about important events in their lives.
+- Sharing: Students share information about important events in their lives.
 Listeners often offer empathetic comments or ask clarifying questions.

-- Group Activity Everyone participates in a brief, lively activity that fosters group cohesion and helps students practice social and academic skills (for example, reciting a poem, dancing, singing, or playing a game that reinforces social or academic skills).
+- Group Activity: Everyone participates in a brief, lively activity that fosters group cohesion and helps students practice social and academic skills (for example, reciting a poem, dancing, singing, or playing a game that reinforces social or academic skills).

-- Morning Message Students read and interact with a short message written by their teacher(s).
+- Morning Message: Students read and interact with a short message written by their teacher(s).
 The message is crafted to help students focus on the work they’ll do in school that day.

 Early Dismissal Days

 - Please do not schedule vacations during school days.
-Use school vacations. *
+Use school vacations.

 - Please make every effort to schedule doctor’s appointments after school hours.
 If this is not possible, please have your child attend for part of the day.
 If a child is scheduled for an afternoon appointment, an adult must pick the child up from school.
-Children may not leave school on their own before 2:40PM.
+Children may not leave school on their own before 2:40 pm.
 Please make sure that all adults with permission to pick your child up are listed on the emergency form.

 - If a child wakes up late, it is better for them to arrive late than miss the entire day.